-ERTM in Switzerland started in 1999 at Schilthorn/Berner Oberland (Hauck, 2002), as part of the European PACE project (Permafrost and Climate in Europe, Harris et al., 2009).
+ERTM in Switzerland started in 1999 at Schilthorn, Berner Oberland (Hauck, 2002), as part of the European PACE project (Permafrost and Climate in Europe; Harris et al., 2009).
 Due to its promising results, the installation was maintained and later extended to a fully automated and continuously operating monitoring site (Hilbich et al., 2011).
 During the following decade, ERTM was initiated at an increasing number of sites; four of them were subsequently included in the Swiss permafrost monitoring network PERMOS (Hilbich et al., 2008a; Morard, 2011; PERMOS, 2019).
-Though other ERTM sites exist in the Central Alps, the network presented here is composed of a selection of six monitoring sites located in different regions of the Swiss and Italian Alps located in Fig. 1.
-These six sites (out of the 14 sites, where repeated measurements are available, see Table 1) were selected according to a) length of ERTM time series; b) existence of long borehole temperature time series for validation and process analysis; and c) diversity of subsurface properties.
-Table 1 summarises the general characteristics of the ERTM network in addition to other ERTM sites introduced below.
+Though other ERTM sites exist in the central Alps, the network presented here is composed of a selection of six monitoring sites located in different regions of the Swiss and Italian Alps located in Fig. 1.
+These six sites (out of the 14 sites where repeated measurements are available; see Table 1) were selected according to (a) length of ERTM time series, (b) existence of long borehole temperature time series for validation and process analysis, and (c) diversity of subsurface properties.
+Table 1 summarizes the general characteristics of the ERTM network in addition to other ERTM sites introduced below.
 In this paper, we present datasets until the end of 2017.

-The network covers a large variety of site characteristics regarding substrate, ice content, geomorphology, thermal properties and the observed soil temperature range.
+The network covers a large variety of site characteristics regarding substrate, ice content, geomorphology, thermal properties, and the observed soil temperature range.
 The active layer thickness (ALT, i.e. the maximum seasonal thaw layer that is here derived from temperature measurements) given in Fig. 2 varies for all sites between 2.5 and almost 10 m, depending on site characteristics and local climatic conditions (PERMOS, 2019; Pogliotti et al., 2015).
 During the observation period, a general increase in ground temperatures was observed in all boreholes (PERMOS, 2016; Pogliotti et al., 2015).
-Figure 2 summarises the main thermal characteristics of all sites (Mean annual air temperatures (MAAT), ground temperature at 10 m depth, and ALT) compared to the average resistivity at around 10 m depth (p10m) at the borehole location.
-The available ERTM time series of the respective sites shown in Fig. 3 highlight the almost 20-year time series at Schilthorn (SCH) and the ~ 10 year period at most other sites of the network.
-Figure 1 and Table 1 show additional existing ERTM time series from permanent electrode arrays exist, but they are not the focus of the present paper due to a) the absence of borehole information or b) interruption of measurements for safety reasons.
+Figure 2 summarizes the main thermal characteristics of all sites (mean annual air temperatures (MAATs), ground temperature at 10 m depth, and ALT) compared to the average resistivity at around 10 m depth (ρ 10 m)